somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 <img width=480 src="./examples/large_mode_aurgmentation_1.png"/>

-Following graph is a histgram that shows the frequency of the mis-infered validation data.
+Following graph is a histogram that shows the frequency of the mis-inferred validation data with the augmented training dataset.
 Class 16 and 21 were quite improved in the inference, but class 24 and 40 were not.

-It shows the Augmenting method for class 24 and 40 was unsuitable for it.
+It shows the augmenting method for class 24 and 40 was unsuitable for it.

 <img width=640 src="./fig/histgram_failed_samples_aug.png"/>